-- 1.4.1 Unfortunately, a byproduct of renumbering the rules is every external reference to the rule book in all IAC publications must be revisited.
-This will not happen overnight. - 1.4.2 The text has been reviewed numerous times to assure that all the concepts from 2019 were retained.
+- 1.4.2 The text has been reviewed numerous times to assure that all the concepts from 2019 were retained.
 Still, with such a large project it's likely the proofreading team missed something.
 Excepting those specific rule changes accepted by the IAC Board of Directors for introduction in 2020, any change of intent is entirely accidental and can be resolved by contest officials using the 2019 rule book.
 Please report any omissions or errors to the IAC Rules Committee. - 1.4.3 We can maintain a concise rule book if we ask future rule change proponents: - a) Did you test the idea?
 Rules Deviations allow contest directors to test out new ideas.
 If an untested idea is added to the rule book it is likely to be removed or changed again later. - b) Did you write the rule as succinctly as possible?
 Avoid flowery phrases.
 Keep each rule to one or two sentences.
 Eliminate redundancies.
 Readers are smart.
 They understand context. - c) Do you use the terms correctly?
 Terms should be defined and used consistently.
 There is no reason to define a term that has an obvious English meaning or will come up after a quick search engine query.
 Define terms if they are unique to the rule book. - d) Is this a rule or is it guidance?
 Guidance can go elsewhere.
-If there are no repercussions for ignoring the rule it is probably guidance. - e) Does this rule interconnect with many others?
+If there are no repercussions for ignoring the rule it is probably guidance.
+If it is background information, it is guidance. - e) Does this rule interconnect with many others?
 The glider rules and the rules for the four minute freestyle are your templates.
 These rules exist in isolation.
 The rest of the rule book is largely written as if these rules do not exist.
 This is easier to follow than many examples of "unless" or "except if" that would otherwise be sprinkled throughout the rule text. - f) Have you rewritten the rule several times to find the best wording?
 A rule can improve a lot after several drafts even when the meaning stays the same. - g) Are any clarifications, exceptions, or examples necessary and called out in the proper format?
 Do not include these unless they are needed.
 Diagrams are necessary when it is not possible for text to get the point across, but do not use them when the text is clear.
 Diagrams take up space, are hard to format, and are hard to update. - h) Is the rule in the proper place?
 If there are several possible places to put the rule test them all out.
 Find the spot that minimizes redundancy and best considers how readers search for information. - i) Is the idea workable given typical contest resources?
 It's very easy to come up with clever ideas but keep in mind that this competition aerobatics is mostly a weekend activity. - j) Does this rule reference other rules?
 It's probably better to reference a term or the title of a rule than to reference the rule number, in case a future edit changes the numbering. - 1.4.4 The refactoring team dedicates this rule book to the many IAC pilots, enthusiasts, and volunteers who will use it for decades to come.